MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 4. Select the **Run As account** that will be used by network controller to access the gateway virtual machines.

    > [!NOTE]
-   > The Run as account must have Administrator privileges on the gateway VMs.
+   > The Run As account must have Administrator privileges on the gateway VMs.

 5. In **GRE VIP subnet**, select the VIP subnet that you created previously.
 ::: moniker range="<sc-vmm-2019"